 Dahmer killed 13 other locals over the next three years.
 His methods grew crueler and involved drilling into victims’ skulls while they were alive, injecting them with acid, and eating them.
 He was arrested on July 22, 1991, when would-be victim Tracy Edwards escaped and was found wandering the streets in handcuffs.

 Found guilty on 15 counts of first-degree murder, Dahmer was given 15 life sentences and additional 70 years.
-He was bludgeoned to death in prison on Nov.
-28, 1994, by inmate Christopher Scarver.
+He was bludgeoned to death in prison by fellow inmate Christopher Scarver on November 28, 1994.